Boussau/boussau.github.io/tutorials/M2_Tutorials/TP2_JukesCantorHumanChimp/index.md

 {:.section}

-The file apes.nex contains an alignment with $N=878$ aligned nucleotide positions, between Human, Chimp and Gorilla.
+The file `HC.nex` contains an alignment with $N=878$ aligned nucleotide positions, between Human and Chimp.
 This alignment is a concatenation of 17 nuclear genes, for which only the 4-fold degenerate third codon positions have been kept.
 To visualize this alignment, you can open it with SeaView.
 Out of these $N=878$ nucleotide positions, $k_{obs} =11$ are different between the human and the chimpanzee sequences.

 We use only the 4-fold degenerate third codon positions because all mutations at these positions are synonymous, and therefore, we can assume that they are neutral (they are not under selection).
 As a result, the rate at which substitutions will accumulate over time is equal to the mutation rate.